How To Stomach Volatility In Your Company's Stock Without Losing Your Mind

 10. More grants ahead.
 While companies are reducing the number of employees who are eligible for stock grants, your first grant of options or restricted stock/RSUs is unlikely to be your last.
 Stock options have built-in tax-deferral advantages that make them more beneficial than mere cash bonuses.
 When share prices fall precipitously, companies sometimes issue new grants, but don't expect your company to reprice underwater stock options.
 Down markets can be a good time to get a new stock option grant, as your exercise price will be lower than your company's usual trading range.

 Also, many companies with very volatile stock prices are shying away from doling out their grants in one lump.
 Your company may prefer to grant batches every several months or readjust its grant guidelines for volatility.
 Some companies are even granting combinations of options, restricted stock, and performance shares.

 11. Keep your perspective long and broad.
 Resist the urge to switch employers just because your company's stock price has tanked.
 Job-hopping can lead workers to what Dell's founder Michael Dell has called "day-trading with their lives."
 Loving your job and what your company is doing brings real satisfaction.
 If you quit and move to a company just for a more auspicious stock price, you may end up with a boring workload, stressful colleagues, and a lot of regret.

-Joanna Glasner is a venture capital and private equity reporter at PE Hub, a Reuters publication, and previously worked for Wired.
+Joanna Glasner is a business journalist who worked for Wired at the time of writing.
 Bruce Brumberg is the editor-in-chief of myStockOptions.com.